St. Louis Park considering diversity goals for developers

-St. Louis Park is considering racial equity and inclusion goals for developers that could result in policy requiring developments to meet diversity benchmarks in order to break ground.
+St. Louis Park is considering racial equity and inclusion goals for developers that could result in a policy requiring projects to meet diversity benchmarks in order to break ground.

+The initiative, first discussed during a City Council study session Monday evening, would combine two of the city's strategic priorities — affordable housing and racial equity.

-"Just because it's difficult doesn't mean we shouldn't try to do good," said Council Member Tim Brausen, who worked with the Minnesota Department of Transportation on a coalition before joining the council to create goals for hiring Black, Indigenous and people of color contractors for state road projects.
+"Just because it's difficult doesn't mean we shouldn't try to do good," said Council Member Tim Brausen, who worked with the Minnesota Department of Transportation on a coalition before joining the council to create goals for hiring minority contractors for state road projects.

 He said the challenge for MnDOT was a lack of diverse workers with the right skill set.